Dev-X25874/Gati/src/rtl/sa/README.md

 - **Grid of Processing Elements (PEs):** The heart of the systolic array consists of a grid of PEs and interconnects designed to execute convolution operations in a pipelined manner.
 - **Distinct PE Block Configurations:** Rows within the systolic array host PE blocks with unique configurations—top, middle, bottom—each exhibiting varying input/output characteristics.
 - **Clock Cycle Synchronization:** Delay registers are strategically employed to synchronize the data flow, introducing clock cycle delays for seamless data propagation within the array.
-- **Enhancing Computational Performance with Booth Multipliers:** Booth multipliers are strategically integrated into the design to optimize computational performance.
-Their inclusion aims to improve the array's overall efficiency by leveraging advanced multiplication techniques.

 ### Output FIFO Storage
 The management of processed output data through FIFOs constitutes the final phase of the systolic array operation: